For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 Lipa Cathedral

-This is one of the most ornately painted basilica in the Philippines.
+This is among the most ornately painted basilicas in the Philippines.

 DOCU